wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ## Step 2: Get COVID-19 data

-Follow this procedure to connect to the COVID-19 API and retrieve data:
+Follow this procedure to connect to the COVID-19 API and retrieve the data:

 1. Click **API Calls** and then select **COVID-19 API**.
 2. In the **COVID-19 API Connection** window, enter `covid19Client` as the **Endpoint Name** and click **Continue to Invoke API**.
-3. In the **Operation** drop-down list, select **Country Status** and enter details as follows in the other fields:
+3. In the **Operation** drop-down list, select **Country Status** and enter these details:

     | **Field**                  | **Value**         |
     |----------------------------|-------------------|
     | **Country**                | `country`         |
     | **Response Variable Name** | `statusByCountry` |

-6. Click **Save**.
+4. Click **Save**.
-7. Now let’s extract the total case count from the response and store it in a variable.
+5. Now let’s extract the total case count from the response and store it in a variable.
 Follow this procedure:

     1. Click the last **+** icon in the low-code diagram.
-    2. Under **Statements**, select **Variable** and enter details as follows:
+    2. Under **Statements**, select **Variable** and enter the details as follows:

         | **Field**      | **Value**                     |
         |----------------|-------------------------------|